 For everyone, but especially if you have a serious health condition, you should always ask your physical or medical professional about the proper and safe use of EOs for your individual protocol.

 Yes.
 And No. It’s not a matter of if EOs are safe.
 It’s who is using them, what kind they are using, how they are using, and how much they are using.

 As with any product on the market, EOs will affect everyone differently.
 They are highly concentrated and there will be individuals who are sensitive or should exercise caution around EOs.
 If the fragrance or application doesn’t agree with you, then that oil isn’t for you.
 Don’t think just because you read an article about eucalyptus being good for seasonal allergies that if you have a reaction you should soldier on and keep using it.
 If you have any kind of reaction to any oil, STOP.

 Keep in mind it’s better to use a carrier oil when applying EOs to the skin rather than applying neat.
-Other safety precautions should include ensuring your EOs are GRAS (generally regarded as safe), are of the highest quality, and always remember that a little goes a long way.
+Other safety precautions should include ensuring your EOs are GRAS (generally regarded as safe), is of the highest quality, and always remember that a little goes a long way.
 Educate yourself on the oils, talk to your medical professional about your condition and medications you are on, and exercise additional caution with women who are pregnant or nursing, babies, and the elderly.

 Here are a few other pointers:

 - Be careful when pregnant, nursing, elderly, children